Frequently Asked Questions

 - If offering Incentive Option 3:

-- Description of how the applicant meets the eligibility requirements specific to the incentive option and the applicant’s plans to implement the program under the incentive option structure, including plans to allocate incentives to participants
+- Description of how the applicant meets the eligibility requirements specific to the incentive option and the applicant’s plans to implement the program under the incentive option, including plans to allocate incentives to participants

 - Description of the applicant’s plans to implement quality control on submetered charge and discharge data, including minimum standards for data completeness and quality

-- If the applicant is an aggregator of customers:
+- If the applicant is an aggregator of participants:

 - A description of the types of customers (such as residential, commercial, industrial, and so forth) and load reduction resources the applicant plans to enroll and the utility territories in which the DSGS provider plans to operate